Tulip Biosciences

 How the Sugars in Spit Tame the Body’s Unruly Fungi

-Cervical mucus is not passive but plays a vital role as a protective, selective “gatekeeper” — balancing fertility, microbial health, and defense at the body’s interface
+Cervical mucus is not passive; it plays a vital role as a protective, selective 'gatekeeper' in women's health, balancing fertility, microbial health, and defense at the body’s interface.

 NPR's Science Friday